enonic/app-corporate-theme/README.md

 **Slider**: Shows slider images on home page.
 You can use the setting to select images, and specify titles, link and background color for each image.
 If a link is added (as external URL or link to internal content) a button will be displayed.
 Best effect is given if you use transparent PNG-images with colorful backgrounds added with the part settings.

+**Articles - List**: Display a selection of hand picked and latest news items.

+**Article - Single view**: Show one full article including its images and body text.

 ### Mail configuration

 The mail server that is used for sending email messages needs to be configured.
 Enonic XP ships with mail capabilities, as long as you configure them first.
 Find the configuration file in `$XP_HOME/config/com.enonic.xp.mail.cfg` and configure it as so: